Atlanta Death Midwifery

 To the Spirit

-Upon death, Narinder is available through grace to offer support to the Soul through the transition.
-We uphold that the process of dying doesn’t end with the last heartbeat, but that consciousness continues for a short period after the death.
-During that time, the subtle body leaves the physical body and moves into a new understanding.
+Upon death, Narinder is available through grace to offer Spiritual support through the transition.
+We uphold that the process of dying doesn’t end with the last heartbeat, but that there is a grand pause after the final breath and that reverent space should be held.
 Many traditions honor this phase.
 Atlanta Death Midwifery honors any tradition.

 Who We Are:

 Narinder serves as Death Midwife and Home Funeral Guide.
 Narinder upholds that "Death Midwife" is not a profession.
 It is a calling that is impossible to ignore.
 She has spent many years helping people on their spiritual journey, including serving those who have lost loved ones and those who are nearing their end-of-life.
+She has been bedside to those who were would have been alone when they died.
 Narinder remains in service to the spirits of those she has served as they began their new journey into the Great Sleep.

 They are forever in her heart.